Jutta Allmendinger: Early life and education

 Allmendinger studied sociology and social psychology at the University of Mannheim and sociology, economics and statistics at the University of Wisconsin–Madison.
 In 1989, she earned her Ph.D. in social studies at Harvard University.

 Career

 Allmendinger worked at the Max Planck Institute for Human Development in Berlin from 1988 and 1991, followed by an employment at Harvard Business School (1991/92).
-From 1992 to 2007, she was a full professor of sociology at the Ludwig Maximilian University of Munich (on leave from 2003 to 2007).
+From 1992 to 2007, she was a full professor of sociology at LMU Munich (on leave from 2003 to 2007).
 She also served as director of the Institute of Employment Research (IAB) at the Federal Employment Agency in Nuremberg from 2003 until 2007.
-Between 1999 and 2002 she was chairperson of the German Sociological Association.
+Between 1999 and 2002, she was chairperson of the German Sociological Association.

 In April 2007 Allmendinger became president of the WZB Berlin Social Science Center and was appointed professor of educational sociology and labour market research at Humboldt University of Berlin.
 Since 2012 she has also been an honorary professor of sociology at Free University of Berlin.